Like me, you’re a real cat lover. You’d go to the ends of the earth for your senior cat, but it’s not always easy.

 As it turns out, feline-lovers find a cute cat photo irresistible (which might be why our SeniorCatWellness Pinterest page is so popular).

-If you want to keep up-to-date with us, you can also find us on Facebook – where our cat page provides the latest news, views, tips, and advice from our writing team.
+If you want to keep up-to-date with Senior Cat Wellness, you can also find us on Facebook – where our cat page provides the latest news, views, tips, and advice from our writing team.

 Where next, cat lover?

-So that’s our founder and future goals.
+So that’s enough about me and the future goals of this site.
 Now it’s onwards and upwards.
 Where to next?
 You may find these senior cat questions helpful…

 - “Why are my cat’s legs not working?” – If your senior cat is feeling their age as they walk, you may want to start here.